 What is a Non-Domiciled CDL or CLP?

-How will the Department of Transportation's Final Rule change the requirements for Non-Domiciled CDLs?
+How does the Department of Transportation's Final Rule change the requirements for Non-Domiciled CDLs?

-The final rule is set to take effect on March 16, 2026 and it closely follows the interim rule previously issued in Sept.
+The final rule took effect on March 16, 2026 and it closely follows the interim rule previously issued in Sept.
 2025.
-Under the final rule, states may issue or renew Non-Domiciled CDL or CLP only to drivers who have an H-2A, H-2B, or E-2 visa.
+Under the final rule, states may issue or renew Non-Domiciled CDL or CLP only to* drivers who have an H-2A, H-2B, or E-2 visa.
 This means that no CDLs or CLPs will be renewed or issued for drivers without those visas, including:

 - DACA recipients